shamrin/placeholder1/EXAMPLES.md

 * Optimistic updates, frontend shows most recent data without server round trip
 * Built-in authentication

-In other words, [Supabase](https://supabase.io/), but with SQL and optimistic updates, and (hopefully) simpler.
+In other words, it's like [Supabase](https://supabase.io/), but with SQL and optimistic updates, and (hopefully) simpler.

 Notes on the examples below:
 * Authentication not demostrated